Avoiding thick Tummy tuck scars

 The surgeon tries to tighten the skin by cutting out too much skin and then closes the superficial layers of the wound with sutures under too much tension (too tightly).
 The body then lays a lot of collagen fibers to hold the wound together.
 The bulky collagen fibers make the wound look thick.
 With too much tension on the top layers, the scar can also spread and become thick.

 Not having good blood supply is a bad thing.
+This can lead to thick scarring on the incision.
 The ‘traditional tummy tuck’ surgical technique is to lift up (dissect) all the skin of your abdomen up to the rib margins and stretch it down to your pubis.
 The problem is that a lot of the blood supply coming from the abdominal muscles is cut.
 The cells that produce collagen go into overdrive when they don’t have a great blood supply.
 This creates more scarring and can compromise healing during the postoperative period.

-The scar will always migrate upwards towards the belly button in the months following a tummy tuck.
+The horizontal incision is the incision most patients concern themselves with the most.
+The incision should be placed well below the bikini line.
+Keep in mind that in the after surgery, the incision scar will always migrate upwards towards the belly button.
 If the incision is placed ‘at the bikini line’ instead of ‘below the bikini line’, it will move up above the bikini line post operatively and be noticeable.
+Your surgeon should mark the incision line with you awake and standing up, the morning of surgery.

 How do we prevent thick abdominoplasty scars?